 - Insufficient cupholders

 I was surprised by how much I loved the Recaro Performance SPORT.
 While getting my daughter into the car the other day, I realized that the seat reminds me a lot of the old and much-loved Britax Regent, but not as huge and way easier to install.
 The low base, easy buckle, and smooth adjuster make it a dream for getting kids in and out.
 The open belt path makes installation a breeze, too.
 As with any seat, you should make sure it fits your child and installs in your car properly.
-Overall, I felt the Performance SPORT was a real winner and it’s included on our Recommended Carseats list as well.
+Overall, I felt the Performance SPORT was a real winner.

 The Recaro Performance SPORT is available at Amazon and other retailers for about $250.